Ivy-Apps/ivy-wallet/docs/guidelines/Error-Handling.md

 # Error Handling

-It's common operations to fail and we should expect that.
+It's common for operations to fail and we should expect that.
 In Ivy Wallet we **do not throw exceptions** but rather make functions that can fail return [Either<Error, Data>](https://arrow-kt.io/learn/typed-errors/working-with-typed-errors/).

-Either is a generic data type that models two possible case:
+Either is a generic data type that models two possible cases:
-- `Either.Left` for the unhappy path (e.g. request failing, invalid inlut, no network connection)
+- `Either.Left` for the unhappy path (e.g. request failing, invalid input, no network connection)
 - `Either.Right` for the happy path

 Simplified, `Either` is just: